jantic/DeOldify/README.md

 And you can do video colorization in this notebook:  [VideoColorizer.ipynb](VideoColorizer.ipynb)

 The notebooks should be able to guide you from here.

+A more complete list of available pretrained weights, including those for critics, can be found at the bottom of the readme.

 -------------------------
 ### Stuff That Should Probably Be In A Paper